explosion-mental/demwm/README.md

 ```
 Here are some that I converted into a patch:
 - shift-tools (shift windows,tags or both either with an active client or not)
+- integrated status text (TODO: add the `poll` version)
+- gruvbox theme (for the bar)
+- truecenteredtitle

 # What's Next?
 Currently I don't wish more 'features' but I'm tweaking from time to time, here